 Bias incidents and/or hate crimes should be reported just like an incident of harassment, discrimination, or retaliation.
 The reporting options for filing with law enforcement and/or the University are explained on the Reporting Options page.
 In addition, you may also file a compliant about a bias incident by completing the online Discrimination, Harassment, Retaliation or Bias Incident Reporting Form at lehigh.edu/go/harassment.

 Lehigh University is committed to the elimination and prevention of sexual harassment, including sexual misconduct, on our campus.
 As such, Lehigh has developed policies and procedures addressing incidents of harassment and sexual misconduct, and takes steps to respond promptly and effectively to allegations of harassment and sexual misconduct.
 Lehigh promptly investigates such incidents and takes appropriate action, including disciplinary action, against individuals found to have engaged in such behavior.

-First, if you experience or witness sexual misconduct or harassment, and you do not feel safe, you should immediately contact the Lehigh University Police Department ("LUPD"), located at Johnson Hall, at 610-758-4200.
+First, if you experience or witness sexual misconduct or harassment, and you do not feel safe, you should immediately contact the Lehigh University Police Department ("LUPD"), located at 321 E. Packer Avenue, at 610-758-4200.
 LUPD operates 24 hours a day, 7 days a week, 365 days a year.

 Second, if you or someone you know needs medical attention, or to properly preserve evidence, medical services are available at the following local hospitals:

 2545 Schoenersville Road